linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/18 - Balance of Payments II - Output and Policies.md

 Milton Friedman, 1992

 The gold standard in particular—and even pegged exchange rates in general—have a bad name.
-But the gold standard's having lost her name in the 1920s and 1930s should not lead one to forget her 19th century virtues… .
-Can these lost long-term virtues be retrieved without the world again being in thrall to the barbarous relic? … In an integrated world economy, the choice of an exchange rate regime—and thus the common price level—should not be left to an individual country.
+But the gold standard's having lost her name in the 1920s and 1930s should not lead one to forget her 19th century virtues.
+Can these lost long-term virtues be retrieved without the world again being in thrall to the barbarous relic?
+In an integrated world economy, the choice of an exchange rate regime—and thus the common price level—should not be left to an individual country.
 The spillover effects are so high that it should be a matter of collective choice.

 Ronald McKinnon, 2002

+## Exchange Rate Regime Choice: Historical Perspective

-# A century ago, economists and policy makers may have had their differon, but—unlike today—almost all of them agreed that a fixed exchange deal choice of exchange rate regime.
-Even if some countries occasionally ting rate, it was usually with the expectation that they would soon return egged rate.
+A century ago, economists and policy makers may have had their differences, but—unlike today—almost all of them agreed that a fixed exchange rate was the optimal choice of exchange rate regime.
+Even if some countries occasionally floated their currencies, it was usually with the expectation that they would soon return to a pegged rate.

 The preferred method for fixing the exchange rate was the gold standard, a system in which the value of a country's currency was fixed relative to an ounce of gold.
-As a result, the currency's value was also fixed against all other currencies that were
+As a result, the currency's value was also fixed against all other currencies that were also pegged to gold.

-1 Exchange Rate Regime Choice: Key Issues

-2 Other Benefits of Fixing

-3 Fixed Exchange Rate Systems

-4 International Monetary Experience

-6 Conclusions also pegged to gold.
 The requirements of maintaining the gold standard were strict: although monetary authorities could issue paper money, they had to be willing and able to exchange paper currency for gold at the official fixed rate when asked to do so.

 Figure 19-1 documents 140 years of exchange rate arrangements around the world.
 From 1870 to 1913, most of the world used the gold standard.
 At the peak in 1913, approximately  $70\%$  of the world's countries were part of the gold standard system; a few floated (about  $20\%$ ) or used other metallic standards (about  $10\%$ ).
 Since 1913 much has changed.
 Adherence to the gold standard weakened during World War I, waxed and waned in the 1920s and 1930s, then was never seen again.
 In the 1940s, John Maynard Keynes and policy makers from all over the world designed a new system of fixed exchange rates, the Bretton Woods system.